bharatmicrosystems/gcp-terraform/dev/kubernetes/README.md

 Congratulations!
 You are all setup!

 ## Cleaning up
-On your terraform workspace run
-To destroy the terraform objects
+You might want to destroy the objects at the end especially if you are learning and have the infrastructure temporarily setup.
+To destroy the terraform objects on your terraform workspace run
 ```
 terraform destroy
 ```